Rising Thunder/System

 Certain moves will cause a backslide on hit.

-This cannot be combo'd out of and can be emergency teched by the opponent.
+This cannot be comboed out of and can be emergency teched by the opponent.

 This can easily be followed up after.
 The opponent can emergency tech on landing if nothing is done as a pickup.

-Only 1 wallbounce can be done in a combo, if a 2nd wallbounce would be done, it does a backslide instead, ending the combo.
+Only 1 wall bounce can be done in a combo; if a 2nd wall bounce would be done, it becomes a backslide instead, ending the combo.

-Certain move cause a ground bounce on hit, putting the opponent airborne and vulnerable until landing.
+Certain moves cause a ground bounce on hit, putting the opponent airborne and vulnerable until landing.

 This can easily be followed up after.
 The opponent can emergency tech on landing if nothing is done as a pickup.

-Only 1 groundbounce can be done in a combo, if a 2nd wallbounce would be done, it does an untechable spike to the ground instead, ending the combo.
+Only 1 ground bounce can be done in a combo; if a 2nd ground bounce would be done, it becomes an untechable spike to the ground instead, ending the combo.

 Certain moves cause a free juggle state on hit, putting the opponent airborne and vulnerable until landing.